mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 16. Roy, S., Liu, M., Zhong, Z., Sebe, N., & Ricci, E. (2022).
 Class-incremental Novel Class Discovery. *arXiv preprint arXiv:2207.08605*.

     - problem of NCD in an unlabelled data set by leveraging a pre-trained model (trained on a labelled data set containing disjoint yet related categories)

     - TP: Frost: Inspired by rehearsal-based incremental learning methods!!!

          - Proposes class-iNCD (**New learning scheme**): prevents forgetting of past information about the base classes by jointly exploiting
            - base class feature prototypes
            - feature-level knowledge distillation (avoid catastrophic forgetting, ResTune paper)

          - Two step setting: We have a trained net, not the data
            - Learn the supervision first
            - Clustering objective (BCE) for Novel classes
            - Prevent forgetting (feature distillation and feature-replay) for base classes
            - Joint classifier (self-training)

     - propose to store the base class feature prototypes from the previous task as exemplars, instead of raw images (to replay)

          - Related work: NCD and incremental learning
            - IL: model is trained on a sequence of tasks such that data from only the current task is available for training (evaluated on all)
            - Regularization-base, Exemplar-based and Task-recency bias!

          - Assumption:
            - Old class-prototypes and variances are stored

     - <embed src="https://mxahan.github.io/PDF_files/class_incremental_NCD.pdf" width="100%" height="850px"/>

-    - dfsd

 17. Chi, H., Liu, F., Yang, W., Lan, L., Liu, T., Han, B., ... & Sugiyama, M. (2021).
 Demystifying Assumptions in Learning to Discover Novel Classes. *arXiv preprint arXiv:2102.04002*.